 Final Thoughts on Carpet That Smells Worse After Cleaning

-Being left with a musty smell or mildew smell after your carpet has been deep cleaned can be extremely frustrating.
-The smell can quickly fill your home and it’s unlikely to go away on its own.
+Being left with a musty carpet smell or mildew smell after a deep cleaning can be extremely frustrating.
+The smell can quickly fill your home, and it’s unlikely to go away.

-If you find yourself in this situation, you will need to implement one or more of the methods listed in this article to eliminate the odor and rid your carpet of any hidden bacteria or mildew.
+If you find yourself in this situation, you must implement one or more of the methods listed in this article to eliminate the odor and rid your carpet of any hidden bacteria or mildew.

 SavvyNaturalCleaning.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.